ragangithub/space-travelers-hub/README.md

 ## 🛠 Built With <a name="built-with"></a>

-HTML, CSS, React and GitHub pages
+HTML, CSS, React and GitHub pages.

 ### Tech Stack <a name="tech-stack"></a>